awillats/clinc/sketches_and_notation/discussion/limitations_future_work.md

 - *(see also [technical_questions.md](../planning_big_picture/technical_questions.md) )*

-[^bin_size]: see Assessing the significance, and "The influence of filtering and downsampling on the estimation of transfer entropy"
+[^bin_size]: see Assessing the significance, and "The influence of filtering and downsampling on the estimation of transfer entropy", also **Figure 6.
+Short bin widths generally improve performance** from "Extending Transfer Entropy Improves...", also also "bin size" tag on Zotero

 [^spatial]: see Pairwise Optogenetic Stimulation by Kording & Lepperod
 ---